27122003-nanda/product-intelligence-system/README.md

   LLM-as-judge layer would be the next addition for full answer-level eval.

 ## Deployment
-Deployed on [Hugging Face Spaces / Railway — fill in link after deploying].
+Deployed live on Hugging Face Spaces: https://huggingface.co/spaces/nandabr/product-intelligence-system